Department of Biology, Texas A&M University

 Both projects utilize contemporary techniques and approaches, including various state-of-the-art and in-house- designed high-throughput sequencing technologies.

 More details and full ad by clicking on this

 A Research Assistant/Associate position is currently available.
 The position requires some research experience in molecular biology and biochemistry, good communicative skills and a team-oriented mindset.
 Experience with small rodents is preferable, but not required.
 Candidates should send a C.V., names of three references and a statement of interest to Jerome Menet.

 Ph.D.
 Students must be enrolled in either the Graduate Program in Biology, Genetics, or Neuroscience.
-Prospective Graduate Students interested in the Menet Lab should contact us by email to find out whether or not we have space to accept new students.
-Visit our Lab Members page for links to our email addresses.
+Prospective Graduate Students interested in the Menet Lab are encouraged to contact us by email (visit our Lab Members page for links to email addresses).

-We are accepting rotations for the Fall 2014.
-If interested, contact Jerome Menet at .
+We are accepting rotations for the Fall 2022.
+If interested, contact Jerome Menet at firstname.lastname@example.org.

 We are currently accepting undergraduate students.
 Students with some basic knowledge in programming and interested in learning bioinformatics are encouraged to apply.